Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [x] update products
 - [x] add product
 - [x] add and delete images
-- [x] add and update sizes and quantities
 - [x] add and update components and properties
+- [ ] add and update product types
+- [ ] add and update product variations
+- [ ] add and update variation options
+- [ ] add and update product items (also add variations to products)
 - [ ] add and delete discounts in one place
 - [ ] update sizing info